ckreisch/GIGANTES/source/Organization.rst

 Organization
 ============

-The GIGANTES data is organized in different folders, following the structure of the QUIJOTE simulations.
+The Gigantes data is organized in different folders, following the structure of the Quijote simulations.
 The main folders are: fiducial, fiducial_ZA, fisher and latin_hypercube.
 In each folder it is possible to find a subfolder for each redshift considered, and void catalogs can be found there, labelled sample_[considered_simulation].

 Each void catalog has the following structure (VIDE void catalog structure):